 - Interleukin 1 is a powerful immune system messenger and supports the body in generating a fever, a sure sign of the body trying to fight an infection.
-It also helps to reduce or control inflammation.
+It also helps to reduce inflammation.

 - Tumor necrosis factor helps attack cancerous cells.
-During sleep we can have 10 times the amount compared to when awake.
+During sleep, we can have 10 times the amount compared to when awake.

 - Natural killer cells (often referred to as NK cells or K cells) are a type of white blood cell called lymphocyte.
 They are a fundamental part of the body’s natural immune system, playing an important role in the rejection of both tumors and cells infected with a virus.
 Unusually, although no immediate reduction is seen if you lose a night’s sleep, there is a 30% reduction the next night.

 These factors also help explain why chronic insomnia can have numerous other serious health implications.
-And conversely, it’s also recognized that many health problems can result in insomnia.

 The top 10 benefits of sleep

 Do difficult events or situations seem much harder to cope with when you’re tired?
 Do you become irrational, more upset or react in a negative way?

 A lack of sleep can lead to more negative emotions.
 And negative emotions, upsetting events and subsequent stress can result in insomnia.
 This can result in an unpleasant vicious circle: poor sleep = negative mood/stress = even poorer sleep.